Division Street on the north, Chicago Avenue on the south, Ashland Avenue on the east, Damen Avenue on the west.

 The area was first settled by German immigrants in the 19th century, and then in the 1890s Polish immigrants joined them and continued to flood the neighborhood.
 Once World War II started for Poland in 1939 Polish migration to East Village greatly increased to the point where they were the dominating ethnic group.
 The neighborhood was completely filled with Polish businesses, churches etc… The area was also given the name the “Polish Ghetto” because the area was mainly settled by Polish lower income classes and it was a neighborhood where gambling dens and rougher saloons were prevalent.

-In the late 1950s, Puerto Rican families began to settle in this area and lived among the impoverished Polish families.
-Families in this area were very poor and mainly co-existed between Polish and Puerto Ricans, however, there was some resentment from some Polish groups and this brought about the creation of the Playboys that bullied Puerto Rican youths badly.
+In 1957, Puerto Rican families began to settle in this area and lived among the impoverished Polish families.
+Families in this area were very poor and mainly co-existed between Polish and Puerto Ricans, however, there was some resentment from some Polish groups and this brought about the creation of the Playboys in 1958 that bullied Puerto Rican youths badly.
 Playboys and other white greaser clubs became very territorial and were concerned that blacks would move into the area from the public housing developments south of them.
+The creation of the Playboys was not to harass Puerto Rican kids, instead it was to fend off attacks from other white gangs that formed at that time like C-Notes, Gaylords and Lazy Gents.

 Gang activity continued to be vicious in the 1980s and 1990s as high crime, drugs and violent crime became a major issue in this community.